-Students enjoy the freedom of the campus during the day but are required to return to the RC South for community time and by 10 pm each evening.
+Students enjoy the freedom of the campus during the day but are required to return to the RC South for different co-curricular events and activities and must be in the residential building by 10 pm each evening.
 Students may not leave campus without supervision provided by the program.

-This weekend is all about exploring town, taking a tour of historic Oxford on the popular Double-Decker bus, shopping on the Square, and visiting Rowan Oak.
-The bus ride is included in the cost of the program.
+The first weekend is all about exploring town of Oxford, MS, taking a tour of historic Oxford on the popular Double-Decker bus, shopping on the Square, and visiting Faulkner’s Rowan Oak among other activities.

-Note: Some activities will depend on health restrictions at the time of activity.
+Note: Some activities will depend on health restrictions, weather, and availability at the time of activity.
 Activities will be substituted as appropriate.

 Going home for the weekend

 We encourage students to remain on campus throughout the program in order to receive the full benefits of the residential college experience.
 All leave requests must be submitted through the Summer College leave form 24 hours in advance.
 We are not responsible for responding in a timely fashion to leave requests submitted in any other fashion.
 Leave must be approved by the student’s parent or guardian prior to leave form submission, and the program will call the parent or guardian when a student checks out, if the parent/guardian is not present at that time.